-A root canal therapy is a dental procedure that is used to treat dental pain or infection caused by the inflamed or dead nerve, a condition called pulpitis.
+Root canal treatment is a dental procedure that is used to treat dental pain or infection caused by the inflamed or dead nerve, a condition called pulpitis.

 An endodontist uses specific tools and techniques to reach deep into the tooth, removing inflamed nerve and debris before sealing the canal and applying a filling called, gutta percha.
 Removal of the infected nerve stops the pain and further development of the infection.
 If left untreated the infection surrounding the tooth will eventually cause loss of the tooth.